 My eyes have never seen light like the one that washes over Lisbon; its colors have an attenuated quality: the blue of the sky and the red of the roof tiles, the blues and greens and yellows and ochers of walls punished by the maritime weather; the brightness of the azulejo tiles; the red, open flowers on the tops of tropical trees with trunks like the backs of elephants.

 At the same time, I was constantly questioning the purpose of mixing these two parallel story threads of James Earl Ray and the author as a young man.
 I found the chapters that tried to image James Earl Ray’s mental processes during his time in Lisbon, where he fled in the hopes of receiving a visa to then try his luck as a mercenary in one of Portugal’s colonies in Africa, were quite compelling.
 However, I felt that the chapters focusing on the author’s personal memories had very little to do with the James Earl Ray story and constantly interrupted the rhythm of the novel.
 Based on the synopsis, I was expecting that the novel would have a similar narrative structure to HHhH by Laurent Binet, a fascinating story of heroism that reconstructs the events of Operation Anthropoid in 1942, mixed with the author’s self-reflections on the writing process and the genre of historical fiction.

-Sadly, this book didn’t meet my expectations, however, one of the highlights of Like A Fading Shadow were the sections, where the author refers to different works of literature, film, music and art and suggests that parallel to real cities, there are fictionalised versions of these cities, created by artists, that only exist in the specific pieces of art.
+Sadly, this book didn’t meet my expectations, however, one of the highlights of Like A Fading Shadow were the sections, in which the author references different works of literature, film, music and art and suggests that parallel to real cities, there are fictionalised versions of these cities, created by artists, that only exist in the specific pieces of art.